hackference/code-of-conduct/code-of-conduct.md

  - The circumstances surrounding the incident.
  - Other people involved in the incident.

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for {{ name }}.
+This initial response is very important and will set the tone for Hackference 2015.
 Depending on the severity/details of the incident, please follow these guidelines:

  - If there is any general threat to attendees or the safety of anyone including staff is in doubt, summon security or police.
  - Offer the victim a private place to sit.